Abadrausar/Rubble-/other/Rubble Readme.txt

 		(the same note about ';' applies here as well)
 These two options are more for use by external launchers but may be useful for if you want to generate two or more mods from the same base and would rather not mess around with renaming addon folders

-If you want to regenerate the raws for a save just run 'rubble -outputdir="../data/saves/<savename>/raw/objects"'
+If you want to regenerate the raws for a save just run 'rubble -outputdir="../data/save/<savename>/raw/objects"'

-All directories used by Rubble must exist (if they do not exist nothing bad will happen, Rubble will just quietly fail).
+All directories used by Rubble must exist.

 ==============================================
 Included Addons:
 ==============================================

-I include addons in the base Rubble install that fix bugs or demo something useful.
+I include addons in the base Rubble install that fix bugs, demo something useful, or are just to useful to leave out.
 Needless to say these addons make a good place to look for info on how to do something.
 Sorry about the lack of comments in the addon files, I need to fix that sometime.

+If you like the addons that come with Rubble you may also want to get Better Dorfs: <BD URL here>
+Better Dorfs adds many more addons, mostly new/reworked industries and other useful things that didn't seem generic enough to include directly in Rubble.

-If you want to generate the Rubble version of "vanilla DF" you will need to activate the base, base_templates, and clear_raws addons.
+If you want to generate the Rubble version of "vanilla DF" you will need to activate the "Base/Files", "Base/Templates", and "Base/Clear" addons, these addons are already active in the default addonlist.ini.

-Add Child Tags:
+Add CHILD Tags:
 	Adds a CHILD tag to every creature that does not already have one.
-	This is an advanced tweak script that processes files in multiple passes.
+	(DOES_NOT_EXIST and EQUIPMENT_WAGON count as CHILD tags for the purpose of this script) This is an advanced tweak script that processes files in multiple passes.
 	This addon is stand-alone, as it uses no outside templates.

-Base:
+Base/Clear:
+	This must-have addon clears the output folder before generation.
+	This addon is completely stand-alone.
+	You should never disable this addon without a good reason!

+Base/Files:
 	The standard base addon.
 Contains Rubblized versions of the vanilla raw files.
 	Do not disable unless you have a replacement.

-Base Templates:
+Base/Templates:
 	This contains all kinds of useful templates.
 	Required by most of the other addons.
 	Do not disable unless you like error messages :)

-Broken Arrow:
-	A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.

-Clear Raws:
-	This must-have addon clears the output folder before generation.
-	This addon is completely stand-alone.
-	You should never disable this addon without a good reason!
+Dev/Cheat:
+	A bunch  of cheat reactions to allow for fast setup of testing forts.
+	Build a "Heavy Supply Wagon" workshop, both the building and all reactions are free.
+	Uses animal caretaker skill (the most useless skill I could think of :) )

+Dev/Dummy Reactions:
+	This addon adds 15 "dummy reactions" eg. empty reactions registered to "ADDON_HOOK_PLAYABLE".
+	These reactions are empty by default, use if you want to add new content after worldgen.

+Fix/Butcher Inorganic:
+	Allows you to butcher creatures made from inorganics, FB stone walls anyone?

+Fix/Undead Melt:
+	Fixes bad temperature values in material_template_default.
+	Replaces material_template_default with a new copy, but the only changes are the temperature values.
+	In any case this should make it possible to melt undead with magma.

+Fix/Usable Chitin:
+	Allows you to use chitin as shell.

+Fix/Usable Feathers:
+	Allows you to use feathers as "soft" pearls (you can use them to make crafts).

+Fix/Usable Scale:
+	Allows you to use scales like leather.

-Fix Vermin Variations:
+Fix/Vermin Variations:
 	This adds two fixes:
 		It forces all giant animals to have a life span of at least 10 years and It replaces all pool biome tags in giant and animal-man creatures with the correct lake biome.